 Updates and Upgrades

-Computers, tablets, smartphones and other devices such as IoT (Internet of Things), are complex and have vulnerabilities and weaknesses that we may not be aware of.
+Computers, tablets, smartphones and others such as IoT devices (Internet of Things) are complex and have both vulnerabilities and weaknesses that we may not be aware of.

 Keeping operating systems and applications up to date is one of the best ways to protect devices from being hacked.
 Cybercriminals seek out vulnerabilities in software and exploit them to gain access to devices and company data.
 Installing the recommended patches, updates and upgrades helps fix the vulnerabilities and keeps devices secure.

 There can be additional reservations about installing updates.
-W, will all the business critical applications that rely on the software they rely on continue to work after the update?.
-The need to test the compatibility of the update should be a priority, especially when an update is marked as a security patch that is critical.
-But, Without the patch there is a higher risk of cybercriminals penetrating the layers of defense used to keep the company assets protected.
+For example, will all the business critical applications that rely on the software work after the update?
+The need to test the compatibility of the update should be a priority, especially when an update is marked as a critical security patch, and without it there is a higher risk of cybercriminals penetrating the layers of defense used to keep the company assets protected.